JabRef/jabref/buildres/mac/README.md

 ## DMG Setup scpt

 Only modify the `JabRef-dmg-setup.applescript` in the OS X Script Editor.
 Afterwards copy over the file and rename it to `JabRef-dmg-setup.scpt`.
-Normally the `scpt` file is a binary compiled variant and the `.applescript` but jpackage does not like it in binary format.
+Normally the `scpt` file is a binary compiled variant and the `.applescript` the uncompiled format but jpackage expects the sctp in uncompiled format

 ## Generate iconsets